Bliss-Ange/A-Blog/README.md

 If logged in as Admin:

-Can edit post title directly on the post details page.
+-Can edit post title directly on the post details page.

-Can delete posts from the post details page.
+-Can delete posts from the post details page.

-Can delete individual comments below the post.
+-Can delete individual comments below the post.

 🚫 No Backend Required
 No actual backend or API—everything is simulated.